-Analysis | Donald Trump doesn’t really care about white supremacy and you’re not going to make him
+Analysis | Donald Trump doesn’t really care about the white supremacist threat and you’re not going to make him

 “You have repeatedly criticized the vice president for not specifically calling out antifa and other left-wing extremist groups,” moderator Chris Wallace said, “but are you willing tonight to condemn white supremacists and militia groups and to say that they need to stand down and not add to the violence in a number of these cities, as we saw in Kenosha and as we’ve seen in Portland?”

-“Sure,” Trump replied a few times — though he notably didn't actually offer any words of condemnation, despite Wallace and his opponent, former vice president Joe Biden, encouraging him to do so.
+“Sure,” Trump replied a few times — although he notably didn’t actually offer any words of condemnation, despite Wallace and his opponent, former vice president Joe Biden, encouraging him to do so.

-“I would say almost everything I see is from the left wing, not from the right wing,” the president added, “I'm willing to do anything.
+“I would say almost everything I see is from the left wing, not from the right wing,” the president added.
+“I’m willing to do anything.
 I want to see peace."

 “Well then, do it, sir,” Wallace pressed.